Sit-ups can offer many benefits but you may want other options. What are some alternatives to sit-ups with similar benefits?

 - Push your lower back against the ground with the help of your core muscles.
 The goal is to keep your lower back pushed to the ground throughout the exercise if you want to train your core muscles.

-- Keep your legs more or less stretched and together while you move up your feet until your legs make a 90 degree angle with the ground.
+- Keep your legs more or less stretched and together while you move up your feet until your legs make 90-degree angles with the ground.

 - Slowly lower your legs until you either can’t keep your lower back on the ground anymore or until they are right above the ground.
 The more experienced you are with core training the closer you will be able to get to the ground.